alshedivat/al-folio/_pages/about.md

 * Natural Language Processing.
 * Using insights from machine learning for biology.
 In a specific example, learning a hierarchical or causal structure from genomics data.
 * Algorithmic fairness.

-**Collaborators and mentors:**
-This list is highly incomplete and unordered, but I have greatly benefitted from interacting with and learning from the following amazing people - Prof. Alex Wright, Prof. Siddhartha Gadgil, Prof. Subhojoy Gupta, Prof. Stefan Friedl, Jose Pedro Quintanilha, Miraya Poddar-Agrawal, Julian D'Costa, Abishek Rajan.